First Names In Tagalog: Top 10 Odd & Funny Names

 While you might think that this first name is just a random combination of letters, Dhrecxzeus is actually inspired by the Greek God “Zeus” and the name of the kid’s father, “Dhrecxiar.”
 Career-wise, the name certainly packs a punch as it sounds glorious or something that is out of historical movies set in Ancient Rome.

 Looking for a Filipino name that is practically made of consonants?
-The sibling Dzywrygh, Djknyll, and Pzxydynn will seriously make you think twice!
-The siblings shared in one interview that their names may be difficult to pronounce, but these helped them gain more friends and have other people remember them right away.
+The siblings Dzywrygh, Djknyll, and Pzxydynn will seriously make you think twice!
+The siblings shared in the same video interview that their names may be difficult to pronounce, but these helped them gain more friends and have other people remember them right away.

 Among the most challenging things that a new family has to face is how to name their child appropriately.
 For one lucky guy out there, he was brought to life and christened as Hitler Manila.
 Based on BBC reports, his name is indeed memorable enough, but it has caused cultural misunderstanding.

-When Manila exposed his name while he was in Germany, the people looked at him with tense reactions as they couldn’t believe that anyone will be named Hitler Manila.
+When Manila exposed his name while he was in Germany, the people looked at him with tense reactions as they couldn’t believe that anyone would be named Hitler Manila.

-This name is related to stenography and is popular due to its all-consonant form.
-Based on the social media account of this lucky person, the pronunciation of his name is “Eynjhyll.
+This name is related to stenography and is popular due to its all-consonant form in the Filipino alphabet.
+Based on this lucky person’s social media account, the pronunciation of his name is “Eynjhyll.

 This name was given to a bright young boy whose father served as an AFP personnel in the Philippines.
 His father was stationed at Fort William McKinley, where he got fond memories as a soldier.